evergreen-ci/spruce/README.md

 Follow these directions to enable query linting during local development so your Evergreen GraphQL schema changes are reflected in your Spruce query linting results.

-1. Symlink the standard definition language GraphQL schema used in your backend to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so `ln -s /path/to/schema sdlschema`
+1. Symlink the standard definition language GraphQL schema used in your backend to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so `ln -s /path/to/schema sdlschema.graphql`
 2. Run `npm run eslint` to see the results of query linting in your terminal or install a plugin to integrate ESlint into your editor.
 If you are using VSCode, we recommend ESLint by Dirk Baeumer.

 ### Environment Variables